sacmwg/draft-ietf-sacm-terminology/draft-ietf-sacm-terminology.md

 : The state, configuration and composition of the software components and (virtual) hardware components a target endpoint is composed of, including observable behavior, e.g. sys-calls, log-files, or PDU emission on a network.

-Endpoint Characterization:

-: The description of the distinctive nature of an endpoint, that is based on its characteristics.

 Endpoint Characterization Task: